Today I lent my ear to science. Luckily for me, science gave it back.

 The second element bothers many long-time environmentalists such as myself: to build many 4th-generation nuclear "breeder" reactors.
 While I can't explain the technical details, the key point is that these take our existing nuclear waste, that has been so hard to find a permanent repository for, and converts it to electricity with no added carbon, not incidentally leaving us with a much smaller amount of nuclear waste.

 I don't want to hear about nukes.
 I have been a nuclear fission sceptic since the 1970s because of the dangers of operational safety and waste disposal.
-But we have to be grown-ups about this: Hansen persuasively argues that operational safety can be handled (Chernobyl happened in the absence of a containment vessel); breeder reactors actually reduce our existing nuclear waste problem; and above all, we now know that global warming is a greater threat than nuclear power. planet with one Chernobyl every 40 years will support human life better than a radiation-free hothouse Earth.
+But we have to be grown-ups about this: Hansen persuasively argues that operational safety can be handled (Chernobyl happened in the absence of a containment vessel); breeder reactors actually reduce our existing nuclear waste problem; and above all, we now know that global warming is a greater threat than nuclear power.
+A planet with one Chernobyl every 40 years will support human life better than a radiation-free hothouse Earth.

 Let me be clear: the nuclear power earned grave suspicion from those who think about the world we leave the next generation, but the game has changed.
 I would prefer that we have neither global warming nor nuclear fission, but because Hansen's conclusions are so contrary to my preferences, I find them all the more reliable.